Places

 Nakameguro·¥

-Skip It IfYou want elevated broth.
-This is a late night, delicious, quick-hit situation.
+Skip It IfYou want elevated fancier broth.

 Verified by Max (lived in Tokyo 6 months)